A transponder key has to be cut and programmed

 Some vehicles allow adding keys using existing keys.
 Requires 2+ working keys typically.

-Diagnostic Programming
+Diagnostic programming

 This is what locksmiths use: Specialized tools that communicate with your car’s immobilizer system.

-EEPROM Programming
+EEPROM programming

 For when all keys are lost on certain vehicles.
 Requires accessing the car’s computer directly.